-(4g) Estimated Capitalised Financing Costs
+(4h) Estimated Capitalised Financing Costs

-Description: Capitalised financing costs, at the allowed cost of capital, are calculated for capex and pension variance adjustments so that the timing of the adjustments is neutral in present value terms.
+Description: Capitalised financing costs, at the allowed cost of capital, are calculated for the capex variance, pension contribution variance and the RPI-CPI wedge variance adjustments so that the timing of the adjustments is neutral in present value terms.
 This adjustment represents assumed capitalised financing costs calculated by CAA based on RP3 assumptions.